Beasleydog/diningstats/README.md

 - Show historical data and trends
 - Predict best times to visit each dining hall
 - Filter and compare different dining locations
+- Input schedule and preferred eating times to get more useful recommendations

 ## How It Works